 In addition, Denver Health team members are not allowed to conspire with competitors about restricting competition.
-Ways to restrict competition include, but are not limited to: (1) deciding who will be involved with a line of business, a sales prospect, a sales region, or a customer; (2) telling a competitor about your dealings with suppliers, insurance firms or patients; and (3) sharing non-public data about market share, prices, costs, revenues, or salary levels.
+Ways to restrict competition include but are not limited to: (1) deciding who will be involved with a line of business, a sales prospect, a sales region, or a customer; (2) telling a competitor about your dealings with suppliers, insurance firms or patients; (3) sharing non-public data about market share, prices, costs, revenues, or salary levels; and (4) making an arrangement with another business to share information about Denver Health salary and wages or other non-public information.